 This annual report contains data concerning officers' views in respect of questionnaires received between April 2011 and March 2012.
 The report outlines police officer satisfaction levels with the investigation process and staff from the Office.
-This report presents the results for key questions since the first full year of the survey (2006/07).
-Results for other questions are presented for the last five years.
+The report also compares police officers' satisfaction levels over the last five to six years.